florentpoujol/smol/docs/rate-limiter.md

 ## Setup

-To get a rate limiter instance, typehint an argument against `\FlorentPoujol\SmolFramework\RateLimiter\CacheRateLimiter`, then setup it, either from values coming from the config with the `setupFromConfig(string $configKey): void` method, or directly with the `setup(string $name, int $maxHits, int $windowSizeInSeconds, bool $windowIsSliding = false): void` method.
+To get a rate limiter instance, typehint an argument against `\FlorentPoujol\Smol\RateLimiter\CacheRateLimiter`, then setup it, either from values coming from the config with the `setupFromConfig(string $configKey): void` method, or directly with the `setup(string $name, int $maxHits, int $windowSizeInSeconds, bool $windowIsSliding = false): void` method.

 Examples:
 ```php